reframejs/reframe/docs/overview.template.md

 It's because of RoR itself, the framework.
 JavaScript & React are missing a framework and Reframe aims to be that framework.

-**Soon JavaScript & React will get a framework at eye level with RoR.
+**Soon JavaScript & React will get a framework at eye-level with RoR.
 At that point, there will be virtually no reason to choose RoR over JavaScript & React.
 Reframe aims to be that framework.**

+There may be JavaScript fatigue, but JavaScript and React are not going anywhere and their popularity and adoption are only increasing.

+Likewise, on a career level, learning JavaScript and React is a robust choice.

 JavaScript & React is more difficult is because
 But this is because no high-quality web app framework using React has emerged yet.